-Touch and feel test
+Touch and Feel Test

-If shopping in-store, when you find a garment you like, first touch and feel the fabric.
+When you find a garment you like, first touch and feel the fabric.
 If online, check the content for the above!
 Soon, you will familiarize yourself with what you prefer.
 Ask yourself if the fabric feels rough, scratchy or thin; does it feel soft, smooth, and durable?
 If you don’t like the feel, don’t waste your time.